What is it about?

 What’s the availability and deadline?

-If you’re not at university and studying a vocational course, you could check with your international office, tutor or student services.
+If you’re studying a vocational course, you could check with your international office, tutor or student services.